Features You'll Find:Hover over an icon for more details

 Children under the age of seven and those who cannot meet the height requirement must have an adult in the water within an arm's length at all times while the child is in the water.

-- Buy your pass before June 15 and receive 2 free buddy passes!
+- Buy your pass from April 1 - June 19 and receive 2 free buddy passes!
 (A buddy pass provides a one-time entry into the pool when accompanied by a season pass holder.)

-- Passes are sold at Eastside Pool until June 15.
+- Passes are sold at Eastside Community Center Pool until June 19.

 - $75 for the first pass, $70 for additional passes